 Do wear something you are comfortable to sit in, enough warm layers in cold weather as well as a mat/cushion if you prefer to sit on the floor.
-Chairs will be provided.
+Chairs will be provided at in-person events.

 Our events are open to all, irrespective of religious or political beliefs, ethnicity, gender, sexual orientation, disability or financial status.
 The only exception is that some events are unsuitable for beginners and this will be clear from the event description.

 When attending our events please note that you are responsible for your own physical and psychological health.
 For example, if you have low blood pressure you may decide to sit if the teacher invites a period of standing meditation.
 If you have high blood pressure, it may be wise not to stretch your arms above your head during exercise sessions.